nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 {% img /images/posts/IMG_0061.JPG 600 Bootloader Reset Button %}

-I want to avoid turning this post into a guide, for complete instructions on how to set this up yourself again check out Grumpy Lemming's Guide.
+I want to avoid turning this post into a guide, for complete instructions on how to set this up yourself again check out Grumpy Lemming's post.
 Instead I want to focus on describing how I feel this new board has benefited me as a programmer, and *why I think every programmer that have keyboard addictions should try this out*.

-I'm sure that possibilities are limited only to your imagination, but here are a few of my favorite tweaks that can be easily programmed through the [tmk_keyboard repo][tmk].
+I'm sure that possibilities are limited only to your imagination, but here are a few of my favorite tweaks that can be easily programmed with the [tmk_keyboard repo][tmk].

 ## #1 - Dual-purpose modifier keys